 Look after you

-It’s not just your child who’s been on an emotional rollercoaster over this past year.
+The demands on parents over the holidays can be numerous, and can have a huge impact on families in terms of finances and managing their work lives, so make sure you’re not just considering your children’s wellbeing.
 Make sure you take time for yourself.
-Transitioning back to school after lockdown is a process, it’s unlikely things will run smoothly from day one and this is ok.
-Treat yourself, talk to friends and discuss worries or concerns.
+Transitioning back to school is a process, and it’s unlikely things will run smoothly from day one and this is ok.
+Treat yourself, talk to friends and discuss worries or concerns about your child’s schooling or behaviour.
 Think of what will support you and prevent you from worrying.
 You might want to take some quiet time to think or release endorphins by exercising.
 Even just going for a quick walk will help elevate your mood.
 You might want to consider doing some research into mindfulness and there are lots of handy tips online to support such as the NHS five steps to mental wellbeing.

 It is important to remember that all children and teenagers are different – some don’t want to return to school and others do.
 Do what is best for you and your family and try not to put added pressure on yourself.